Winter in Korea! What to do and what to expect

 Here’s what you need to know for your winter trip to Korea!

-Korea has sooo many delicious soups and stews; they’re a major part of the cuisine.
+Korea has sooo many delicious soups and stews, they’re a major part of the cuisine.
 Being here in winter makes them extra cozy.
 Even every day food such as Kimchi-jjigae (김치찌개) which is kimchi stew, is extra delicious when it’s cold outside.
 Hotteok (호떡), a sweet Korean fried pancake, is sold all year round, but is more popular (and tasty) in the winter when it’s cold outside.
 Also look for roasted sweet potatoes (구운고구마), which are sold on the street.
-They’re usually quite large, so they will keep your hands warm for a long time while you walk around!
+They’re usually quite large, so they will keep your hands warm for a long time while you walk around during winter in Korea!

 Skiing and snowboarding